TermuxHackz/Apple-trivia-bot/docs/README.md

 1. [The Apple Den Server](https://discord.gg/appleden)
 2. [The Test Server](https://discord.gg/pf66AXK8cW)

+<h6>Read privacy policy here: https://bit.ly/3AXpgCj</h6>

 ### Important Notes:
 - The bot will automatically leave any server it is added to that is not on the authorized list.
 - Attempts to use the bot's commands in unauthorized servers will result in an error message.
-- The bot's "Add to Server" button on its profile cannot be removed, but the bot will not function in unauthorized servers even if added.

 ### For Server Owners:
-If you believe your server would benefit from the Apple Trivia Bot and would like to request authorization, please contact the bot developer directly.
+If you believe your server would benefit from the Apple Trivia Bot and would like to request authorization, please contact the bot developer directly (discord: techcodes27).
 Please note that authorizations are granted on a case-by-case basis, and the bot is intended to remain exclusive to a limited number of servers.

 ## Privacy and Data Handling